How to create an employee training plan (with template) 12 ways to create a continuous learning culture

 The difference between a learning experience platform and a learning management system is easy to sum up.

-Learning experience platforms have grown in popularity as employees and employers attach more importance to learning.
-Many job seekers place a high priority on development opportunities when they decide whether to join or leave a company.
-Recognizing that trend, employers have come to see learning as a retention tool.
+The purpose of an LMS is mostly to administer learning, while an LXP is designed to improve the learning experiences by making learning content more accessible.
+The strength of an LXP lies in the ability to facilitate and personalize learning by simplifying linking to external resources and fostering social interaction among employees.
+LXPs have grown in popularity as employees and employers attach more importance to learning.
+Many job seekers place a high priority on development opportunities when they decide whether to join or leave a company, which is why employers have come to see workplace learning as a retention tool.

 Key features to look for in an LXP

-Selecting the right LXP requires collaboration between the HR staff who handle learning and development, IT workers involved in system implementation and line-of-business managers who want their employees to develop skills and competencies.
+Choosing the right LXP requires collaboration between the HR staff who handle learning and development, IT workers involved in system implementation and department managers who want their employees to develop skills and competencies.

 This LXP buying team should consider the following features when evaluating systems:

-- Strong integrations.
-The LXP should be able to pull employee data from the company's human resource information system (HRIS) and keep the data current.
-Ideally this will be done with an API rather than a Secure File Transfer Protocol server, which can be cumbersome.
+• Strong integrations.
+An LXP should be able to pull employee data from the company's human resource information system (HRIS) and keep the data current.
+Ideally this is done with an API rather than a Secure File Transfer Protocol server, which can be cumbersome.
 The LXP should also be able to pull content from other systems, such as an LMS and systems used by course vendors.
 In addition, when learning content is graded in another system, such as an LMS, the grade should be visible in the LXP.

-- Deep personalization.
-Employees should be able to customize the look and feel of the application for their own use.
+• Deep personalization.
+Employees should be able to customize the look and feel of the application.
 The platform should also recommend relevant learning content to them based on their interests, skills and competency ratings, and their jobs in the company.

-- Ability to use a variety of learning methods.
-An LXP should draw from learning content from multiple sources.
-This includes an LMS, internal websites, videos, blog posts, microlearning content and external sites.
+• Ability to use a variety of learning methods.
+The LXP should draw learning content from multiple sources, including an LMS, internal websites, videos, blog posts, microlearning content and external sites.

-- Gamification.
-There may be rewards to encourage learning, such as awarding points for course completion, adding content and otherwise sharing on the platform.
+• Gamification.
+There should be rewards to encourage learning, such as awarding points for course completion, adding content and otherwise sharing on the platform.
 Using a leaderboard and other gamification tools can encourage employees to become active on the LXP.

-- Built-in AI.
-Artificial intelligence has come a long way in the past couple of years and should be integrated into the LXP on some level.
-AI features can help employees identify the training most applicable to them, help learning specialists quickly develop courses and assist with measuring employees' learning experience.
+• Built-in AI.
+Artificial intelligence has come a long way and should be integrated into the LXP on several levels.
+Machine-learning AI can help employees identify the training most applicable to them and assist with measuring employees' learning experiences.
+The human-like communication abilities of generative AI can make searching in the LXP more conversational and help learning specialists quickly develop courses.

-- Analytics and reporting.
-Such capabilities are crucial to almost any software system, and an LXP is no different.
+• Analytics and reporting.
+Such capabilities are crucial to most applications, and an LXP is no different.
 Being able to measure how and when the LXP is being used is critical for the learning team.
 Not only does it help them understand the interests of employees, but the data can help justify investing in learning and development.
-Analytics and reporting are also important tools that managers can use to track the progress of employees.
+Analytics and reporting are also important tools that managers can use to track employees' progress.

-- Simple content creation and management.
+• Simple content creation and management.
 It should be easy for anyone to add content to the LXP.
 That includes the LXP system administrator, learning specialists and employees.
-Some platforms will include a browser plugin that allows users to easily link content to the LXP and make it available to other employees.
-The LXP may offer authoring tools that streamline content creation through drag-and-drop functionality, templates and the ability to add surveys and quizzes, for example.
+Some platforms include a browser plugin that enables users to easily link content to the LXP and make it available to other employees.
+The LXP might offer authoring tools that streamline content creation through drag-and-drop functionality, templates and the ability to add surveys and quizzes, for example.

-- Learning paths.
-Administrators should be able to create learning paths that incorporate many different types of content.
-Employees might also be able to create their own learning paths based on content provided in the LXP and share them with other employees.
+• Learning paths.
+Administrators should be able to create learning paths that incorporate different types of content.
+Employees might be able to create their own learning paths from content available in the LXP and share them with other employees.

-- Automated assessments.
+• Automated assessments.
 The LXP should offer the ability to integrate assessments into courses and learning paths to evaluate learner comprehension.
-The results should have an impact on the employee's skills and competency ratings.
+The results should be available in the employee's skills and competency ratings.

 LXP providers emphasize different strengths in their messaging, but all of them offer core features that help create and compile content, ensure that employees receive the training they need and keep records of who took courses and how they fared.
 The top LXPs also offer strong mobile and web-based access.

-Axonify's administration tools aim to help learning teams define when exactly in the workflow employees need training and then tailoring content according to both the employees' and business's needs.
-Axonify's main platform offers real-time analytics at the individual and organizational level.
+Axonify's administration tools aim to help learning teams define when exactly in the workflow employees need training and then tailor content according to both the employees' and the organization's needs.
+Axonify's main platform offers real-time analytics at the individual and organizational levels.
 It also warns frontline managers when training gaps appear and recommends actions they can take to mitigate them.

 2. Degreed